 - Late night brings more public affairs programming.
-This block was severely affected by the Weinstein Effect and resulting #MeToo movement, which saw both of its mainstays get the boot in a span of three and a half weeks.
+This block was severely affected by the #MeToo movement and resulting Weinstein Effect, which saw mainstays Charlie Rose and Tavis Smiley get the boot in a span of three and a half weeks.
 The current inhabitant of the block is CNN, which produces in association with WNET sister station WLIW an hour-long daily program Amanpour & Co., featuring British CNN personality Christiane Amanpour and other PBS public affairs personalities, including Hari Sreenivasan.
-Stations have also been known to run BBC World News, Nightly Business Report, The Whole Truth with David Eisenhower, Great Decisions in Foreign Policy, NHK Newsline, Asia Insight, and Democracy Now!, among others, in this block as part of their own local programming.
+Stations have also been known to run BBC World News, Nightly Business Report, The Whole Truth with David Eisenhower, Great Decisions in Foreign Policy, NHK Newsline, Asia Insight, and Democracy Now, among others, in this block as part of their own local programming.

 - The late night graveyard slot is full of prime time reruns, though most stations just use the feed given to them by PBS regardless of what they had themselves run during prime time that night.
 A notable exception is KQED, which does repeat its own prime time programming in the late night.
 Some stations carry telecourse programming, while others will throw on encores of popular pledge programming without the pledge breaks.

-- Saturdays and Sundays usually bring out content meant for older audiences, such as repeats of The Lawrence Welk Show and BritComs such as Are You Being Served? and Keeping Up Appearances, and Canadian sitcoms as well (usually The Red Green Show) that have been run so much by the stations that the tape is probably nearly worn out by this point.
+- Saturdays and Sundays usually bring out content meant for older audiences, such as repeats of The Lawrence Welk Show, BritComs such as Are You Being Served? and Keeping Up Appearances, and Canadian sitcoms as well (usually The Red Green Show) that have been run so much by the stations that the tape is probably nearly worn out by this point.
 Various Cooking Shows also may be featured, particularly in the afternoons.